hariPakala/BlooparkTask/README.md

 If the zipcode does not exist or zipcode,city doesnot match an alert is generated in the web application

-Certificates are stored in config setting settings folder
+Certificates are stored in config setting settings folder ("1234")

 Sample Data
 postcode :77428
 city : COLLEGEPORT

+Zipcode and city match is working only for USA
+Phone number -- 11 digits